-Figure 18: Binary Switch - View F-F
+Figure 18: Binary Switch - VIEW F-F

-TROUBLESHOOTING
+CHAPTER 8 TROUBLESHOOTING

-1. System Troubleshooting
+1. SYSTEM TROUBLESHOOTING

-Prior to troubleshooting a defective system, it is advisable to conduct a visual inspection for general condition and obvious signs of damage or failure.
+Prior to troubleshooting a defective system, it is advisable conduct a visual inspection for general condition.
+Inspect condenser fins for damage, comb out bent fins, and check circuit breakers in baggage compartment.

-The following matrix lists the easiest checks and the most likely problems.
+The following matrix lists the easiest checks, and most likely problem sources, first.

-Problem Cause Solution

-Premature Belt Failure a.
+Problem Cause Solution Premature Belt Failure a.
 Belt too loose a.
-Adjust belt tension
+Adjust belt tension Tromataro Boit Fanaro b.

-b.
 Compressor misalign. b.
-Re-install/align compressor
+Re-install/align compressor c.

-c.
 System over charged c.
-Adjust system charge

-Condenser blower motor a.
+Adjust system charge Condenser blower motor a.
 Probable cause- a.
-Check for loose or rubbing of fan

-Circuit Breaker "Pops" Overheating of condenser blower motor blade, or possible replacement of motor

-Water (Condensate) in a.
+Check for loose or rubbing of fan Circuit Breaker "Pops" Overheating of condenser blower motor blade, or possible replacement of motor Water (Condensate) in a.
 Condensate drain fitting on a.b.c.
-Verify that installation conforms to

-area of the aft evaporator evaporator not sealed drawing requirements. (remove
+Verify that installation conforms to area of the aft evaporator evaporator not sealed drawing requirements. (remove area or the art evaporator b.

-b.
 Evaporator housing not sealed evaporator inlet duct, and pour 1/2 ltr.
-Of

-c.
-Drain line / check valve not installed water into housing assy.
-To check for

-properly leaks & drainage.

-d.
-Condensate forming on plumbing d. apply cork insulation to all exposed
+Of c.
+Drain line/check valve not installed water into housing assy.
+To check for properly leaks & drainage. d.
+Condensate forming on plumbing d. apply cork insulation to all exposed refrigerant lines.
+Water in chin bubble fittings a.

-fittings refrigerant lines.

-Water in chin bubble a.
 Forward evaporator housing not a.
-Same as above.

-area of forward sealed

-evaporator b.
-Condensate drain line fittings not

-secure at evaporator connection.

-c.
-Drain line check valve not installed

-Conditioned air outlet a.
-Replace Louvers

-louvers broken / loose

-Evaporator Coil freeze a.
+Same as above area of forward a.
+Forward evaporator housing not sealed a.
+Same as above evaporator b.
+Condensate drain line fittings not secure at evaporator connection. c.
+Drain line check valve not installed c.
+Drain line check valve not installed a Bantasa Laurena Conditioned air outlet a.
+Replace Louvers louvers broken / loose - A l'ant anni tam al anni ta al ta'n 05 - 00 Evaporator Coil freeze a.
 System suction pressure a.
-Adjust system charge to obtain 25 - 32

-up (temperature) too low.
-System psi.

-suction pressure should not be

-below 20 psi.
+Adjust system charge to obtain 25 - 32 up (temperature) too low.
+System psi. suction pressure should not be below 20 psi.
 System not Cooling a.
 Loss of refrigerant a.
-Leak check, evacuate system and

-b.
-Water in system recharge.

-b.
-Evacuate system, replace receiver drier

-bottle, & recharge

-System with Poor a.
+Leak check, evacuate system and b.
+Water in system recharge. b.
+Evacuate system, replace receiver drier bottle, & recharge System with Poor a.
 By-pass Valve a.
-Check to ensure the temperature

-Cooling control knob is in the full cold position,

-and the temperature control circuit

-breaker has not tripped.
-If the valve

-remains open (by-passing refrigerant)

-the valve will need replacement.
+Check to ensure the temperature Cooling control knob is in the full cold position, and the temperature control circuit breaker has not tripped.
+If the valve remains open (by-passing refrigerant) the valve will need replacement.